aabbtree77/adast/README.md

 </tr>
 </table>

 The microcontroller did not survive, so we had to make a new circuit board from what was salvaged.
-The exact operating regimes and work flows became lost, but the main functionality, cutting the paper, was retained.
+The exact operating regimes and work flows were lost, but the main functionality, cutting the paper, was retained.

 Remarkably, there exists a commercial solution/middleware designed to tackle this very specific problem, see i.e. [PD-04][1] which provides a microcontroller based circuit board with the program designed for paper cutting machines.
-The PD-04 system is expensive though.
+The PD-04 system is expensive though ([around 1325 euro](https://www.en.chip-elektronika.pl/readers-programmers-for-paper-cutters/control-system-pd-04/)).

 ## Results